sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 I've educated myself on Mexican property law, built relationships with the best notaries and lawyers, and helped buyers avoid costly mistakes.

-Because I believe in transparency - no hidden surprises, no last-minute shocks.
+Because at <a href="http://sellingcabo.homes" target="_blank">Selling Cabo Homes</a> we believe in transparency - no hidden surprises, no last-minute shocks.

 I hate going to a restaurant, ordering a $10 meal, and getting a $30 check because of hidden fees and taxes.